labrinyang/Pendle-YT-Timing-Strategy-Analyzer/README.md

    ```
 5. **Open a pull request**: Navigate to your fork on GitHub and click the "Pull Request" button to submit your changes for review.

-We can't wait to see your contributions! ✨
+We look forward to your contributions! ✨

 ## 👥 Authors & Contributors
-Created by [Quant Sheep](https://twitter.com/quant_sheep?t=KqHtg0lNFy-sejP_dFOUXg&s=09) — *Looking forward to collaborating with other DeFi enthusiasts!*
+Created by [Quant Sheep](https://twitter.com/quant_sheep?t=KqHtg0lNFy-sejP_dFOUXg&s=09) — *Collaborating with DeFi enthusiasts around the world!*

-## 💸 Support
-If you find this tool useful, consider supporting: `0x334D7763eD1e23bD4052e9551DB3Dac506a64F1E`.
-Future support will be shared among contributors.

 ## 📜 License
 This project is licensed under the MIT License.